plus-mobilitylab/netascore/docker.md

     password: postgres
 ```

-Make sure that you have all necessary geofiles, settings and weight files in the `data` subdirectory, because this directory is mounted into the netascore container:
+Make sure that you have all necessary geofiles, settings and mode profile files in the `data` subdirectory, because this directory is mounted into the netascore container:

 ```bash
 # linux and mac: